hemkeshkantawala11/Robotic-Manhole-Cleaner/README.md

 <img src="https://github.com/devanujpatel/Mr-Manhole-Cleaner/blob/main/images/intro.jpg" data-canonical- width="320" height="400"/>
 <br>
 Building this Robo Arm was a great learning journey and my first step in robotics.
 The fairs which I participated in were remarkable.
 I built this project when I was in 9th grade (2019).
-And my partner in the fairs was my best friend, Hemkesh.
+And my partner in the fairs was my best friend, Dev.
 With this project we got selected for the National Level CBSE Science Exhibition.
 We also won the regional level Science exhibition organized by ITM.
 <h2>Purpose</h2>
 Though robots are very flexible when it comes to application.
 But to take part in fairs and exhibitions, my project had to have a purpose.
 So I gave a definite objective to it- eradicate manual scavenging.